Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Abstract

 \section{Abstract}

-We provide new estimates to Yamabe minimal volume and mixed minimal volume involving some topological invariants on four-dimensional compact ma\-ni\-folds.
-Moreover, we obtain topological sphere theorems for compact submanifolds of spheres and Euclidean spaces, provided that the full norm of the second fundamental form is bounded.
-In addition, we obtain topological obstructions to the existence of Eins\-tein metrics on four-dimensional manifolds.
+The goal of this article is to establish estimates involving the Yamabe minimal volume, mixed minimal volume and some topological invariants on compact 4-ma\-ni\-folds.
+In addition, we provide topological sphere theorems for compact subma\-ni\-folds of spheres and Euclidean spaces, provided that the full norm of the second fundamental form is suitably bounded.